Connected Insurance: How to benchmark a best-in-class telematics SDK?

 As with battery consumption, the method for checking data usage varies depending on the phone’s operating system.

-Before testing, iPhone users have to reset their cellular data statistics by navigating to “Settings”, “Cellular”, and then “Reset statistics”.
+• Before testing, iOS users have to reset their cellular data statistics by navigating to “Settings”, “Cellular”, and then “Reset statistics”.

 The chart below shares the average monthly data usage for each SDK:

-SDK A and DriveKit consume less than 400mo data per month, which is roughly equivalent to streaming a single HD video of under 30 minutes.
-SDK B and SDK C do consume a more significant amount of cellular data, above 1 Go per month.
+SDK A and DriveKit consume less than 400 MB data per month, which is roughly equivalent to streaming a single HD video of under 30 minutes.
+SDK B and SDK C do consume a more significant amount of cellular data, above 1 GB per month.
 That being said, these SDKs track all types of mobility, including footwalk, which results in increased data consumption.

 Conclusion